neptuo/com.neptuo/src/Neptuo.WebSite/App_Data/Blog/extending-visual-studio-intellisense.md

 We use this syntax for a GetText inspired localization and we use a custom IntelliSense inside string literals for suggesting already known and localized texts.

+### A side note about IntelliSense for string literals

+Steps described later in the article are about providing items for IntelliSense.
+But in Visual Studio there is another component which is responsible for triggering or showing the IntelliSense.
+By default C# doesn't trigger IntelliSense for string literal and even if you complete the tutorial shown here, it will simply not show.
+I'm working on the second part where I will be covering this topic.
+For now, you can use [official tutorial for custom IntelliSense](https://msdn.microsoft.com/en-us/library/ee372314.aspx) where are described both components.
+The interface required to implement is a [IVsTextViewCreationListener](https://msdn.microsoft.com/en-us/library/microsoft.visualstudio.editor.ivstextviewcreationlistener.aspx).

 ### How to do it?

 This one is really freaking easy.
 All you need to do is to register a `ICompletionSourceProvider` with content type `CSharp`.